Planning a trip to Disney for a child with disabilities or medical needs

-Disney: The happiest place on Earth.
-It’s no wonder that kids always end up having a wonderful time at these parks!
-And it’s super easy to save big on a trip there using rewards earned from the best travel credit cards.
+Disneyland calls itself “the happiest place on earth” and it’s easy to save big on a trip there or Disney World (“the most magical place on earth”) using rewards from the best travel credit cards.

-But if you’re a parent of a child with certain health or medical needs, you might be wondering if Disney parks can still be an enjoyable experience for them.
-Fortunately, because of the care and accessibility Disney offers its guests, children with medical or health needs can absolutely have a fun and stress-free time at the park!
+But if you’re a parent of a child with disabilities or medical needs, you might be wondering if they too can enjoy Disney parks.
+The answer is absolutely yes, because of the care and accessibility Disney offers its guests.

 Disability Access Service (DAS) Pass

-In fact, one of my favorite YouTubers who goes by the handle “Chronically Jaquie” battles multiple chronic illnesses on a daily basis.
-Yet that doesn’t stop her from living life to its fullest, including enjoying the Epcot theme park at Disney World!
-She has documented many of her trips here and uses the DAS pass because it helps accommodate her disabilities.
+One of my favorite YouTubers, who went by the handle “Chronically Jaquie,” battled multiple chronic illnesses before she passed away this year, but her illnesses didn’t stop her from enjoying the Epcot theme park at Disney World.
+She documented many of her trips here and used the DAS pass because it helped accommodate her disabilities.

 The DAS pass is good for one return time.
 Once redeemed, you can then receive a return time for another attraction.